 First, if it is a bogus Google review or malicious, make sure you flag the review.
 Second, respond to the review anyway, and respond that day if you can.
 Even if it is bogus and fake, offer to make amends and fix the situation.
 This will reflect well upon your organization and help those who see the bad review.

 Third, if the review isn't removed by Google after a week or more, follow up with them through the support section of your Google My Business dashboard.
-At least email or call them regarding the issue and plead your case.
-Who knows, they may decide to remove it for you.
+Try to email or call the Google My Business support team regarding the issue and plead your case.

 How To Get My Business On Google - Setting It Up: